 Rotary is about service above self.
 The Ashland Rotary Club, like most clubs, comes together to serve both our local community and the international community.
 Our Club finds ways to go beyond supporting community projects and needs, we like to get our hands dirty.
 One critical issue in Ashland is hunger and food scarcity.
 Our Club works in partnership with the Ashland Emergency Food Bank (ashlandefb.org) to help support local families.
 Our goal is to support local families with healthy produce during the growing season.

-In 2010, long-time Rotarian Ned Schaff and his wife Stella gave us the opportunity to create a Rotary Garden.
-On 1/2 acre of their amazingly fertile soil we grow: peas, beans, onions, potatoes, beets, kale, spinach, radishes, tomatoes, carrots zucchini, squash and of course, pumpkins.
-Their is a small budget for expenses like fencing and irrigation lines but by virtue of the hundreds of volunteer hours we are able to deliver thousands of pounds of fresh food to the community members who need it the most.
-It is an easy and fun way to come together as Rotarians and serve our community; and just a few hours of volunteering reap tremendous rewards.
+In 2009, a long-time Rotarian Ned Schaff and his wife Stella gave us the opportunity to create a Rotary Garden.
+They continue to provide the Club with a quarter-acre of their amazingly fertile soil, so we could grow: peas, beans, onions, potatoes, beets, kale, spinach, radishes, tomatoes, carrots zucchini, squash and of course, pumpkins.
+There is a small budget for expenses like fencing and irrigation lines.
+By virtue of the hundreds of volunteer hours we are able to deliver thousands of pounds of fresh food to community members.
+It’s an easy and fun way to come together as Rotarians and serve our community; and a few hours of volunteering reap tremendous rewards.

 In 2015, Mark Jaffe and fellow Rotarians were instrumental in using the entire quarter acre to its full potential.
 This was the first year our yield grew from an estimated 2,000 pounds to 7,000 pounds.
 We have had an average yield of 4,233 pounds with an average of 530 volunteer hours a year.